Inzhenerka/docs.getdbt.tech/website/docs/faqs/Tests/uniqueness-two-columns.md

 ---

-Yes, There's a few different options.
+Yes, there's a few different options.

 Consider an orders <Term id="table" /> that contains records from multiple countries, and the combination of ID and country code is unique: